TobitSoftware/chayns-js/README.md

 Node.js

 ## Getting started
-To use the chayns® JavaScript API it's necessary to install Node.js.
+To work on the chayns® JavaScript API it's necessary to install Node.js.
 You can find it [here](https://nodejs.org).
 For installing the dependencies you've got to open your Node.js terminal, change the path to your project's path and run:
 ```
 npm i
 ```